unovue/radix-vue/docs/content/components/toggle-group.md

 # ToggleGroup

 <Description>
-A modal dialog that interrupts the user with important content and expects a response.
+A set of two-state buttons that can be toggled on or off.
 </Description>